Info Agency Main Banner Content

-Compressed Natural Gas (CNG) stays in a gaseous form and is stored on a vehicle in high pressure tanks—up to 3,600 pounds per square inch.
+- Compressed Natural Gas (CNG) stays in a gaseous form and is stored on a vehicle in high pressure tanks—up to 3,600 pounds per square inch.
 A CNG-powered vehicle gets about the same fuel economy as a conventional gasoline vehicle on a gasoline gallon equivalent (GGE) basis (a GGE equals about 5.7 lb of CNG).Light duty trucks tend to use CNG instead of LNG.

 Federal Tax Credits for Fueling Equipment: The Alternative Fuel Vehicle Refueling Property credit applies to CNG, LNG, and propane fueling equipment.
-Consumers who purchase qualified residential fueling equipment prior to December 31, 2013 may receive a federal tax credit of up to $1,000.
+Consumers who purchase qualified residential fueling equipment prior to December 31, 2016 may receive a federal tax credit of up to $1,000.
 Businesses and investors who purchased fueling equipment may receive a federal tax credit of 30% of the equipment and installation cost, up to $30,000.
-If you installed a fueling station in 2012, you have until April 15 to prepare and file your income tax return for 2012.
-Learn more about the Alternative Fuel Vehicle Refueling Property credit here.